Should you ever buy a robot vacuum? After a year of living with one, I'm not convinced

 However, the frustrating thing with a robot vacuum is that even the good ones are almost perfect.
 The corners of the room always have one noticeable piece of lint, or there's a piece of leaf trod in from outside that it missed.
 It's not even really a problem of suction - some of the best vacuums might miss these too.

 The problem is that the robot can't know that it's missed anything.
 It's a robot – it doesn't 'know' anything, and it can't 'see' that it's skipped a spot.
-If the stars aligned that a string that fell off your coat and the vacuum missed it, then this tiny spot you'd just clean up in a couple seconds with a cordless or a handheld will simply sit unvacuumed until the next time.
+If the stars aligned that a string fell off your coat and the vacuum missed it, then this tiny spot you'd just clean up in a couple of seconds with a cordless or a handheld will simply sit unvacuumed until the next time.
 I find whenever I've tested these vacuums that there's often a couple spots to just pick up after it yourself; at which point you're just vacuuming, which defeats the purpose.

 Do robot mops do a good job on hard floors?